Heath1979/Happy-Heath/README.md

 - Create their own posts
 - Interact with reviews through the comments section

 Happy Heath is accessible via all browsers with full responsiveness on different screen sizes.
-Its aim is to create a space where people can read about local businesses and comment on their own experiences.
+Its aim is to create a space where users can create enagaging blogs about local businesses for people to read and provide comments about their own experiences.
 Many small businesses can often only be found through social media business pages and rely on word of mouth to build up business.
 The aim of the site is to support these businesses and drive customers to them where possible via positive blog posts.
 Any posts that have a critique of a business should still provide some positivity and hopefully just be to highlight a fixable negative.
-Happy Heath aims to provide a starting point for people to discuss and promote local businesses.
-In future developments I would like to invite local businesses the opportunity to promote themselves and add the functionality for users to search for businesses by type.
-I would like to add an events page for specific calendar events.
+Any user created blogs posts are to be checked by admin to ensure they meet site guidelines before being published.
+In future developments I would like to add an Events page to allow for community leaders to promote upcoming community events.

 # UX - User Experience